Battery Producers

 Annual Supply Reporting

-Each year, large producers as defined in the Batteries Regulation must submit the following information in RPRA’s Registry about the batteries they supplied in Ontario:
+Each year, battery producers must submit the following information in RPRA’s Registry about the batteries they supplied in Ontario:

 • The weight of single-use batteries supplied into Ontario in the previous calendar year